-The initial module of the network is a multi-scale filter bank which consists of convolutional filters with four different sizes (1$\times$1, 5$\times$5, 9$\times$9, and 13$\times$13).
+The network's initial module is a multi-scale filter bank consisting of convolutional filters with four different sizes (1$\times$1, 5$\times$5, 9$\times$9, and 13$\times$13).
 The architecture of the multi-scale filter bank is slightly different between training and testing.
-Given an image patch of 25$\times$25 in training, each of $k\times k$ filters is convolved with a patch of $(2k-1)\times(2k-1)$ centered on the 25$\times$25 patch.
-The size of the smaller patch, $(2k-1)\times(2k-1)$, is determined in such a way that each convolution always includes the center of the larger 25$\times$25 patch.
+Given an image patch of 25$\times$25 in training, each $k\times k$ filter is convolved with a patch of $(2k-1)\times(2k-1)$ centered on the 25$\times$25 patch.
+The size of the smaller patch, i.e., $(2k-1)\times(2k-1)$, is determined so that each convolution always includes the center of the larger 25x25 patch.
 For example, when applying a 5$\times$5 filter to a 9$\times$9 patch, the 5$\times$5 window always contains the center pixel of the 25$\times$25 patch being evaluated.
 After the initial convolution, a max pooling is applied to the outputs of the convolutional filters so that those pooled feature maps have a size of 1$\times$1 except for the 1$\times$1 convolution.
 In the test, four filters are applied to the same patch of the same size.
 These convolutions use appropriate padding to ensure that the four pooled feature maps have the same size.
-For both training and testing, four output feature maps are concatenated and then fed to the second convolutional layer.
-Accordingly, due to the multi-scale filter bank architecture, the receptive field of our network becomes 25$\times$25 and the network uses spatial information based on this receptive field when evaluating each pixel.
+Four output feature maps are concatenated for both training and testing and then fed to the second convolutional layer.
+Accordingly, due to the multi-scale filter bank architecture, our network becomes 25$\times$25, and the network’s receptive field uses spatial information based on this receptive field when evaluating each pixel.

-In training, dropout layers commonly used to solve the overfitting issue to some extent are added at the end of the $7^{th}$ and $8^{th}$ layers.
-The rest of the network is same in training and testing.
-Specifically, the binary sigmoid classifier which is useful for either single-label or multi-label classification is used for the output layer so that we can perform the tasks of identifying other natural phenomena (e.g. sea fog, yellow dust, etc.) from the GOCI images later using the same architecture.\\
+In training, dropout layers, which are commonly used to solve the overfitting issue to some extent, are added at the end of the $7^{th}$ and $8^{th}$ layers.
+The rest of the network is the same in training and testing.
+Specifically, the binary sigmoid classifier that is useful for either single-label or multi-label classification is used for the output layer to identify other natural phenomena (e.g. sea fog, yellow dust, etc.) from the GOCI images later using the same architecture.